Our Board of Directors

 Lee Panich, Board Member of the Muwekma Ohlone Preservation Foundation, is Professor of Anthropology at Santa Clara University.
 An archaeologist and historical anthropologist, he has collaborated with the Tribe for over 20 years on repatriation, heritage preservation, and federal recognition, employing archaeological, ethnographic, and archival methods to reclaim indigenous histories.

 Bernadette Quiroz, Muwekma Ohlone Tribal Member and Board Member of the Preservation Foundation, chairs Language Revitalization efforts to revive the endangered Chochenyo language through innovative online tools and cultural integration.
-A passionate mother of three, she supports fundraising and cherishes hearing her people speak their native tongue.
-Recently relocated from Kansas, she enjoys beading and family beach outings.
+Bernadette’s great-grandmother Dolores Sanchez was born on the Sunol Rancheria in 1911 and baptized at Mission San Jose in 1912.
+Dolores enrolled with her siblings in 1932 with the Bureau of Indian Affairs.
+Dolores’ mother Ramona Marine was born on the Alisal Rancheria in 1893.
+Both were members of the historic federally recognized Verona Band.
+Bernadette is a passionate mother of three, she supports fundraising and cherishes hearing her people speak their native tongue.

 Albert Arellano is a Muwekma Ohlone tribal member and serves as a MOPF Board Member representing the Marine-Arellano lineage.
 He is the grandson of Albert Arellano, Sr. who was born on the Alisal Rancheria in 1909.
 He is also the great-grandson of Mercedes Marine Arellano, who was born on the Alisal Rancheria in 1895 which was located in what is now present-day Pleasanton.
 He actively collaborates with the Muwekma Ohlone Tribe to contribute to ceremonial practices and is deeply committed to cultural revitalization alongside his children and grandchildren.
 Deeply connected to the land and waters, Albert is passionate about fishing and works to restore access to traditional coastal food sources for present and future generations.